FAQs

 Many, but not all of the programs take place at Marina Village Conference Center, 1936 Quivira Way, San Diego, CA 92109.
 Specific program locations will be noted in the program description.

-Do I need to register or pay a fee to visit the bookstore or attend the festival on the weekend?
+Do I need to register or pay a fee to visit the bookstore or the exhibit hall?

-You do not need to register to visit the bookstore, the exhibit hall, or the festivities labeled as “drop in.”
+You do not need to register to visit the bookstore, the exhibit hall, or for Community Days (Saturday and Sunday programs at Marina Village).

 Where do I stay?

-We have secured a special rate at the Dana Resort for the 2025 San Diego Bird Festival.
+We have secured a special rate at the Dana Resort in Mission Bay.
 Room rates start at $165 per night.
 Resort fees ($32 value per night) and overnight parking fees for 1 car per room ($25 value per night) are waived.
-An advance deposit or credit card guarantee for the first night's room and tax is due by January 27, 2025.
+Morning shuttle service will be provided by the resort, and afternoon shuttle service will be provided by the Festival.
+An advance deposit or credit card guarantee for the first night's room and tax is due by January 26, 2026.
 Individuals must identify themselves as part of "San Diego Bird Festival" to be eligible for the special group rate.
 Click here for online booking or call 800-445-3339.
+Our block at the Dana sold out in 2025, so book early!

-Is there transportation from hotels to the Marina Village Conference Center?
+Is there transportation from the hotel to the Marina Village Conference Center?

 Should I rent a car?